metadaddy-sfdc/Shipify-Node-App/README.md

 Pre-requisites:

 1. Have the <a href='http://www.salesforce.com/us/developer/docs/workbook/workbook.pdf'>Warehouse app</a> fully built and running in your organization.
 You can find the tutorial in our workbook.
+In addition, you need to create a lookup field on Merchandise to a new custom object Warehouse__c.
+Finally, create a lookup relationship on Invoice__c to the standard Account object.
-2. Have Self-signed certificate installed and have allowed your browser to accept it.
+2. If you are testing on local host, have Self-signed certificate installed and have allowed your browser to accept it.
+In this case set the RUNNING_ON_HEROKU env var to false.